 "High Risk Activities" means activities where the use or failure of the Services would reasonably be expected to result in death, serious personal injury, or severe environmental or property damage (such as the creation

 "HIPAA" means the Health Insurance Portability and Accountability Act of 1996 as it may be amended from time to time, and any regulations issued under it.

 "including" means including but not limited to.

-"In-Product Services" means the services hosted and made accessible by Looker through the Software, specifically licensing data, configuration backups, system error reports, data actions and support tickets.
+"In-Product Services" means the services hosted and made accessible by Google through the Software, specifically licensing data, configuration backups, system error reports, data actions and support tickets.

 "Intellectual Property" or "IP" means anything protectable by an Intellectual Property Right.

 "Intellectual Property Right(s)" means all patent rights, copyrights, trademark rights, rights in trade secrets (if any), design rights, database rights, domain name rights, moral rights, and any other intellectual